Dean: Shireen Pavri

 Application to Credential Programs

-Information on application to basic credential programs is available in the Teacher Preparation Advising Center (ED1-67; 562/985-1105).
+Information on application to basic credential programs is available in the Teacher Preparation Advising Center (EED-67; 562/985-1105; firstname.lastname@example.org).
 Students currently not enrolled in the University must file an application for admission to the University (www.calstate.edu/apply) as well as an application to the specific program.
 Note: Some programs have established application periods each year that are separate from the University application periods and process.

 Application for Student Teaching

-Candidates for student teaching for the summer or fall term of any year must apply by the deadline as seen on the Teacher Preparation Advising Center (TPAC) home page for the fall or spring semester to receive consideration for admissions Student Teaching application deadlines are firm.
+Candidates for student teaching for the fall or spring term of any year must apply by the deadline as seen on the Teacher Preparation Advising Center (TPAC) home page to receive consideration for admissions Student Teaching application deadlines are firm.

-Students may address an appeal to the appropriate committee regarding any policy related to admission and continuation in a teacher preparation program.
-Petition forms and assistance are available in the Teacher Preparation Advising Center (ED1-67; 562-985-1105).
+Credential students may address an appeal to the appropriate committee regarding any policy related to admission and continuation in a teacher preparation program.
+Petition forms and assistance are available in the Teacher Preparation Advising Center (EED-67; 562-985-1105; email@example.com).

-CSULB offers programs leading to a Reading Certificate.
+CSULB offers a program leading to a Reading Authorization.
 This requires a valid basic teaching credential.
 (Note: the Adapted Physical Education Credential is available through the Department of Kinesiology .
 Refer to the College of Health and Human Services section of this catalog.)

 Service credential programs are available in the following areas: Preliminary Administrative Services, Teacher Librarian Services, School Counseling, and School Psychology.
 Both the Preliminary Administrative Services and the Teacher Librarian Services credentials require a valid basic teaching credential.
 (Note: Speech-Language Pathology Services, and School Social Work, Child Welfare and Attendance credentials are also available at CSULB.
 Refer to the College of Health and Human Services section of this catalog.)